Gordon WhitenerChairman & Founder

 Throughout his career, Gordon has worked to create and lead successful teams as president and CEO of companies including SportsMyx Holdings, Host Communications, and Interface Americas.
 Now, as an executive with over 30 years of experience in sports media and marketing, Gordon utilizes his unique skills and resources to build successful companies and position them for growth.

-In 2016, Gordon produced the feature film “Dog Years,” starring Burt Reynolds, which has been accepted at the 2017 Tribeca Film Festival.
+In 2016, Gordon produced the feature film “Dog Years,” starring Burt Reynolds, which debuted at the 2017 Tribeca Film Festival.

 Neil Mandt is the founder and CEO of Los Angeles-based companies Mandt Bros.
 Production, and MANDT VR.